mmdelaney/DATA-310/Prj1.md

 ![image](https://user-images.githubusercontent.com/78870884/113351350-bf186300-9308-11eb-9a5f-5044a286618a.png)

-After dropping the $350 house, I was left with 398 obervations - descriptive stats below
+Despite the absurdity of the $45 million listing and its potential to skew my model, I decided to keep the observation since it's a legitimate listing.
+So, after dropping the $350 house, I was left with 398 obervations.
+See the descriptive statistics of these observations below.

 |   |Listed Price|Bedrooms|Bathrooms|Square Feet|
 |---|------------|--------|---------|-----------|